helium/HIP/0037-omni-protocol-poc.md

 MNOs and MVNOs is now embracing eSIM.

-The app we are proposing to implement will rely on the eSIM standard and will program the eSIM of the phone to attach to one of the PLMNs broadcasted by the 5G hotspot operators to witness a challenge. eSIM approach would further allow us to circumvent issues with limited control of the iOS apps over the connection control functions of the phone.
+The app we are proposing to implement will rely on the eSIM standard and will program the eSIM of the phone to attach to one of the PLMNs broadcasted by the 5G Hotspot operators to witness a challenge. eSIM approach would further allow us to circumvent issues with limited control of the iOS apps over the connection control functions of the phone.